finnair/v-validation/packages/core/README.md

 1. named properties as references to other validators,
 2. rules defining what, if any, additional (unnamed) properties are allowed,
 3. references to parent model(s),
-4. local (non-inheritable) properties and
+4. local (non-inheritable) properties,
-5. next validator for cross-property rules
+5. next validator for cross-property rules and
-6. local next for non-inheritable mapping
+6. local next for non-inheritable mapping.

+Note that `V.object` is essentially deprecated.
+Please use `V.objectType` to create properly typed object validators.

 ### Named Properties